sunfishcode/rfcs/text/0000-io-safety.md

 ## Say that handles can be *owned*

-`File` acts like it owns its handle, in that it frees the resources when it's dropped.
-However, ownership in Rust implies *exclusive* ownership, that that's not strictly required here.
+`File` acts like it owns its handle, in the sense that it frees the resources when it's dropped.
+However, ownership in Rust implies *exclusive* ownership, and that's not strictly required here.

 There are even real-world use cases which effectively do things like this: